1915 Auckland Rugby League season: 1st Grade championship (Myers Cup)

 The 1st grade championship had been competing for the Myers Cup from 1910 to 1914 but after the beginning of the war the league decided to not award trophies though the grade competitions were still competed for as normal.
 Twenty eight matches were played in the 1st grade competition.
 Nine full rounds were played followed by the final.
 Victoria Park was the main ground used, with matches also played at the Auckland Domain, Devonport Domain, and Otahuhu.

 Statistics

 Including the knockout games there were 34 first grade games played with 132 tries, 56 conversions, 52 penalties, 0 drop goals, and 13 goals from a mark.
 The average number of points per game was 18.8, with 3.9 tries per game.
 With 56 conversions from 132 attempts the successful percentage was 42.4.
-The points per game increased from 19.1 in 1914 to 18.8.
+The points per game decreased from 19.1 in 1914 to 18.8.
 The successful conversion percentage went from 35.8 to 42.4.